 What does educating for intellectual virtues look like in practice?
 It’s not primarily a matter of teaching students about intellectual virtues (though this can be helpful).
 Instead, it looks like implementing a range of principles and practices aimed at giving students frequent and well-supported opportunities to engage in intellectually virtuous activity.
 See below for a brief explanation of several principles (and here for an explanation of several practices).
-For a much more in-depth discussion, and for several additional principles and practices, see Cultivating Good Minds: A Philosophical and Practical Guide to Educating for Intellectual Virtues.
+For a much more in-depth discussion, and for several additional principles and practices, order Deep in Thought: A Practical Guide to Teaching for Intellectual Virtues

 First and foremost, it is important to set realistic expectations and goals.
 If you intend for all of your students to experience extensive intellectual character growth within a relatively short period of time, you are setting yourself up for disappointment.
 Therefore, prior to making a concerted effort to educate for intellectual virtues, you will want to spend some time reflecting on the following sorts of questions: Knowing what I do about the abilities and limitations of my students, what might realistic growth in intellectual virtues look like for them?
 In the course of a semester or year, what might it look like for several of my students to increase in their love of learning?
 Or to grow in their ability to ask thoughtful questions (curiosity), acknowledge their intellectual limitations (intellectual humility), formulate their own ideas and conclusions (intellectual autonomy), or take more intellectual risks (intellectual courage)?
 The kind of growth or progress you envision in response to questions like this should guide and inform the steps you take to help bring this growth about.